wallimans/Active-Directory-Home-Lab/Virtual-Machines/Microsoft-Azure/Creating-Windows-Server-2019/README.md

 # Overview:

+In this lab we will set up an instance of Windows Server 2019 on the Microsoft Azure Cloud for use down the road with different labs such as configuring Active Directory.
+The Azure Cloud is especially useuful for owners of Apple's ARM chips who's primary computers aren't able to run Virtual Box and virtualize x86 architecture.
+Microsoft generously provides us with a 30 day, 250 hour, or $200 free credit window (whichever comes first).
+You will want to be sure to shut down your virtual machines when not in use so you don't eat into these free credits.

 ### Step One:

 The first thing we are going to want to do after logging into portal.azure.com with our Microsoft account is click the Start button under "Start with an Azure free trial".